 Rutte disputed on Thursday that he had tried to get rid of Omtzigt, insisting the “position elsewhere” he imagined for the Christian Democrat was that of cabinet minister.

-Hoekstra confirmed he and Rutte had held a similar conversation about Omtzigt’s position but maintained it had been wrong of Rutte to bring it up with the scouts, whose mandate was more limited.
+Hoekstra confirmed he and Rutte had held a similar conversation about Omtzigt’s position but maintained Rutte had been wrong to bring it up with the scouts, whose mandate was more limited.

 Other party leaders disbelieved Rutte’s explanation.